-will be held to a lower standard of care by the courts, Industry Canada's Primer for Directors of Not-for-Profit Corporations34 has stated that this may not be the case:
+knowledge and skill.39 While this might lead some to conclude that less sophisticated directors will be held to a lower standard of care by the courts, Industry Canada's Primer for Directors of Not-for-Profit Corporations40 has stated that this may not be the case:

-Even when the subjective standard of care applies, this does not mean that a director with few skills or little experience will escape liability.
+[e]ven when the subjective standard of care applies, this does not mean that a director with few skills or little experience will escape liability.
 The conventional wisdom is that such a director is required to act in accordance with conduct expected of a reasonably prudent person.
 This means that a director without the skills required to meet that standard is obliged to acquire them, or some of them.
-A director must become informed if he or she is not already knowledgeable.35
+A director must become informed if he or she is not already knowledgeable.41

 In addition to the subjective standard of care at common law, directors of charitable corporations in dealing with charitable property are held to a high fiduciary standard of care as discussed later in this paper.
 In this regard, the OPGT has stated that directors of corporations with charitable property "must handle the charity's property with the care, skill and diligence that a prudent person would use.
 They must treat the charity's property the way a careful person would treat their own property.
-They must always protect the charity's property from undue risk of loss and must ensure that no excessive administrative expenses are incurred."36 the Charities Accounting Act ("CAA")37 in Ontario, which states in subsection 1(2) that:
+They must always protect the charity's property from undue risk of loss and must ensure that no excessive administrative expenses are incurred."42

+This high fiduciary duty of care with regard to charitable property is in part a function of the Charities Accounting Act ("CAA")43 in Ontario, which states in subsection 1(2) that: